AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    Script should accept dates suitable to ``date -d`` like ``days_till 2019-6-1``.
    Tip: investigate ``date +%s``.
  - Using *for* loop rename all the files with the *.txt* extension to *.fixed.txt*.
-   Tip: combine 'for' or 'while' loop with 'find'.
+   Tip: combine 'for' loop with 'find'.
  - Make script that accepts a list of files and checks if there are files in there with the spaces in the name, and if there are, rename them by replacing spaces with the underscores.
    Use BASH's builtin functionality only.